number of an OS service

 (RAM).

-- Revise data representation sub-chapter to identify which data type to use on the declaration.
+- Revise data representation sub-chapter to identify which data type to use on the declaration. - Code is placed in section of program identified with assembler directive .text.

 - The section contains program code (instructions to be executed).